-The USACE, Galveston and New Orleans Districts have completed a jetty stabilization project initial appraisal report for a proposal to stabilize the MSC jetty at the entrance channel (USACE, 2018).
+The USACE, Galveston and New Orleans Districts are completing a jetty deficiency study report for a proposal to stabilize the MSC jetty at the entrance channel (USACE, 2018).
 In the report, the objectives of the jetty stabilization project are (1) to improve the efficiency and safety of the deep-draft navigation system, and (2) to maintain or enhance the quality of the area's coastal and estuarine resources.
 The current proposal is to remove the north and south bottlenecks and flange the bay entrance (USACE, 2018).